hacdias/hacdias.com/content/posts/2024/05/10/mitigating-guestbook-spam/index.md

 title: Mitigating Guestbook Spam
 date: 2024-05-10T12:21:52+02:00
 categories:
   - articles
 tags:
   - meta
-- personal-website
+  - personal website
 ---

 Four years ago, I wrote a [post](/2020/05/31/back-90s/) about bringing back the web of the 90s, which is somewhat ironic since I don't remember the web of the 90s.
 Therefore, I'm probably not the best to write that.
 Anyways, I introduced my [guestbook](/guestbook/) on that same day.
 Today I want to talk a bit about avoiding all the inevitable spam that I get there.